francogassibe/-Modeling-and-vector-control-of-a-three-phase-synchronous-machine/README.md

 Then we have the physical restricctions:

 1) The total movement the trayectory is the double integral of the orange curve.

 2)The maximum speed of the trayectory is the area under the curve of the 1st trapeze.

 3)The final speed (in this case 0) is equal to the diference between the areas of the 1st and 2nd trapeze.

 4)The sum of Tv1+Tv2+Tm is equal to the desired trayectory time.

+Having this way a 4x4 System of Equations.
+Solving it we founded the trapezes parameters (Orange curve)

+So if the System of Equation can find a Real Positive Solution then the command can be generated without exeeding any maximum value of the machine keeping it in sfae work conditions.